supermario/elm-pkg-js/proposal.md

 }
 ```

 The `async` allows for multiple `elm-pkg-js` packages to be loaded together without blocking each other.
-TODO: #3.
+TODO: [Understand and document the port init lifecycle](https://github.com/supermario/elm-pkg-js/issues/3).

 #### 3. Provide a commented type signature for any `in` or `out` ports it depends on